 Say hello to your new body.

 Rolfing is a process-oriented bodywork therapy which combines hands-on myofascial manipulation and client education, thereby reasserting that the power to change ultimately belongs to the client.
 Rolfers are interested in establishing an integrated, aligned body that is buoyant and efficient in gravity.
-More importantly, the empowered self-awareness and new movement patterns gained through the Ten Series serve as a foundation upon which the person can learn to immediately undo troublesome patterns and quickly bring themselves back into balance.
+More importantly, the empowered self-awareness and new movement patterns gained through the Ten Series serve as a foundation upon which the person can learn to immediately undo troublesome patterns, avoid injury, and quickly bring themselves back into balance.

 Movers, this section is for you.
 Whether you are a yogi, crossfit athlete, professional tennis player, weekend golfer, and everything in between, Rolfing can help you with your range of motion and flexibility.

 Ida Rolf was known to say that real strength is the result of ease, rather than effort.
 She also noted that a truly strong, healthy muscle must be able to contract and fully relax.
 Rolfing uncovers your compensations, your areas of tension and excessive efforting, and integrates them into the whole of your body where true strength abides.